autonlab/constrained-clustering/README.md

 # Constraint Satisfaction Clustering
-This repository contains the code for comparing constrained clustering algorithms and reproduces the result from [Constrained Clustering and Multiple Kernel Learning without Pairwise Constraint Relaxation]().
+This repository contains the code for comparing constrained clustering algorithms and reproduces the results in [Constrained Clustering and Multiple Kernel Learning without Pairwise Constraint Relaxation]().

 If you use our code, please cite